-A process improvement tool developed by Toyota, it is known within the Toyota Production System by its employees as “material and information” flow mapping.2 (see diagram; left)
+VSM is a process improvement tool developed by Toyota, it is known within the Toyota Production System by its employees as “material and information” flow mapping.2

 When a map is created, processes are measured for Lead Time, Process Time and Right First Time.
 After the entire process is developed and the current process is verified and understood as correct, the same management team designs a future state map by discovering better ways to perform the work with less waste.